alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 There are cases where you might need, at the same time, to have a local ref and also to forward this local ref to the component's parent.

-This can happen for exemple when you are implementating an _input-like_ component, and need to access the `HTMLInputElement`'s `ref` locally but also to forward it to the parent.
+This can happen for example when you are implementating an _input-like_ component, and need to access the `HTMLInputElement`'s `ref` locally but also to forward it to the parent.

 Here's the secret: [React.useImperativeHandle](https://en.reactjs.org/docs/hooks-reference.html#useimperativehandle)! 🤐